-What is it with kids not putting on their shoes?
+Why won’t kids just put on their shoes?
 You ask nicely.
 You remind them kindly.
 But there they are playing on their devices in their socks, and you turn into Momzilla.
-All parents try their best, but no one gets it right all of the time.
+All parents try their best, but no one gets it right all the time.
 We asked two licensed therapists and a Montessori educator to weigh in on common discipline mistakes parents make and techniques to break out of them.

 1. Inconsistency